-- Signed affidavit that camper has not had a fever or interaction with infected person in the last 2 weeks – this will be emailed to you ahead of time for you to bring with.
-There will also be an online link for you to sign digitally.
-Additionally, this form will be available at check in.
+- Signed affidavit that camper has not had a fever or interaction with infected person in the last 2 weeks and an updated waiver – this form will be available at check in and an online link will be emailed to you for those who will not be bringing their camper to camp (i.e. those riding a bus or coming with a friend).
 Campers who do not complete this affidavit will not be allowed to check in.

-- Temperature check – These will be conducted as a camper gets to their dorm or cabin.
+- Temperature check – These will be conducted as a camper arrives on campus and each morning at breakfast.
 We reserve the right to do random temperature checks through the camp session.